 Any of you who frequent Civfanatics.com might have seen my map scripts

 for Civilization IV, Civilization IV: Colonization and some of the various mods like Fall from Heaven 2.
 I had a lot of technology sitting around, and as a huge Dwarf Fortress fan I decided to put some of it to use here as an expression of my fandom.
 The world_gen.txt file thankfully exposes direct map data that can be manipulated by an external map generator, and this allows a great deal of flexibility for map generation.
 Once you have something in PW that you like, you can export the map to the world_gen.txt file, start up Dwarf Fortress and watch your world come to life!
 Personally, I have had a lot of fun just generating maps and reading the legends and watching empires rise and fall during the world gen process.
-Itís another way to enjoy Dwarf Fortress.WorldGen.xml file for 34.01 thru 34.11 versions:Download here.
+Itís another way to enjoy Dwarf Fortress.You will also need this:WorldGen.xml file for 40.09 thru 43.04:Download here.

 Here are the screenshots:

 Here is a diverse bunch of small worlds(65x65) I generated.

 Here is a map with some of the new features from v1.1.
 This is the River Hungertribes the Cakes of Time uh...
 Valley.

 Note: This is a Windows Forms application and as such requires the Microsoft .NET framework version 4.0 to be installed on the machine.
 For Linux and Mac users addictgamer has come to the rescue with the following link for running .NET apps on Linux.
 I can't give alot of support on this however since I know absolutely nothing about either of those platforms.http://www.mono-project.com/Main_Page